mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 | They respond to your personalized invitation with a generic form letter. | They express genuine interest and enthusiasm about the work. |
 | Their questions to you are ambiguous or poorly-worded. | Their questions are thoughtful and relevant. |

 If I like someone's profile and writing samples, I'll generally hire them even if our interview is mediocre.
-Interviews are mainly useful for identifying egregiously bad candidates who communicate poorly.
+Interviews are mainly useful for candidates with egregiously poor communication skills.

 ## Start a paid trial

-I think the best way to evaluate writing candidates is by hiring them on a trial basis.
+In my experience, the best way to evaluate writing candidates is to hire them on a trial basis.
 Talented writers can be put off by a lengthy, unpaid screening process.
 If you show that you're willing to begin paying them for their work right away, it attracts stronger writers.

-Here's an example invitation to a paid trial:

->I don’t do a lengthy interview process because I feel like the best way to see if it’s a good match is to just do a paid trial for a few articles.
-If that sounds good to you, I’ll send you a freelance contract to e-sign and give you your first article assignment.
-I’ll send payment via check every two weeks for any hours you’ve worked.

-I specifically avoid terms like "probationary period" because it sounds like I'm waiting for the writer to screw up.
-This is a trial for both of us.
-It's an opportunity for me to see how the writer produces content for me, and it's a chance for the writer to see what I'm like as a paying client.
+When offering a paid trial, I specifically avoid terms like "probationary period" because it sounds like I'm waiting for the writer to screw up.
+This is a trial for both of us &mdash; it's an opportunity for me to see how the writer produces content for me, and it's a chance for the writer to see what I'm like as a paying client.

 A paid trial is part of the candidate search.
 Many of your trial hires won't last, so you can hire multiple writers in parallel even if you ultimately want only one writer long-term.